 Unfortunately, over time this important habitat and area of Open Access Land had become rundown, partially blockaded and evidently used as a place to dump and burn waste.
 When this was brought to the attention of the Parish Council in 2020, it was decided the council would carry out cleanup and maintenance works to facilitate public access.
 The vital importance of access to open space could not have been more clearly highlighted than it has during the recent pandemic, so this made restoring the common a priority for the Parish Council.

-While clearing the common metal sheeting, old bricks, recently used burn pits, scorched mattress springs and various other discarded items were uncovered.
+While clearing the common metal sheeting, old bricks, burn pits, mattress springs and various other discarded items were uncovered.
 Several trailer loads of detritus were removed by Councillors and volunteers.

 Apparent evidence of a recent party/festival was also found, including signs proclaiming "No Trespassers" and "No Picnic Area".
 It is important to note that the public are indeed entitled to access the common, as it is Open Access Land, where 'right to roam' applies, and therefore the perfect place for a picnic (as long as litter is not left behind).